Web Analytics Made Easy - Statcounter

 Least Affected Cold Areas On Different Types Of Palm Trees

-When established, younger palm fronds are more hardy to freezing temperatures.
-Older fronds will suffer freeze damage more easily than established new growth.
+When established, younger palm fronds near the top are hardier to freezing temperatures.
+Older fronds will suffer freeze damage more easily than newer growth.

-• Leaf stems (petioles & rachis) are cold-hardy.
+1. Leaf stems (petioles & rachis) are relatively cold-hardy.

 • The heart of the palm (apical meristem, bud or central growing point), just below the spear leaf base, is also more cold resistant.